apjanke/dotfiles/README.md

 The shell rc files are set up to source each other where appropriate, to avoid redundant code.

 My OMZ customization files are in a separate [apjanke/oh-my-zsh-custom repo](https://github.com/apjanke/oh-my-zsh-custom).
+This can be installed using the `sys-setup/setup-osx-user` script.

 ##   Notes   ##